loris-fab/LSENS-Lab-Immersion/README.md

 python -m pip install --upgrade pip wheel setuptools && pip install -r requirements.txt
 ```

+After this setup, you should clone the corresponding repository that you wish to work with.

 ## 🏁 Verification

 Whether you run the code from the **terminal** or from **Jupyter**, it is essential to ensure that you are using the correct environment.
 If you are working in *Visual Studio Code*, follow this steps:

 #### **Terminal:**